Pathoschild/smapi-mod-dump/source/~bcmpinc/WearMoreRings/README.md

 * `Rings`: Number of ring slots available.
 Normally this is 2, this mod increases it to 8.
 Max = 20.

 ## Console Commands
+* `player_openforge`:        Opens the forge menu.
 * `player_resetmodifiers`:   Clears buffs, then resets and reapplies the modifiers applied by boots & rings.
+* `world_destroyringchests`: Removes the chests used for storing player's rings.
+Any items contained therein will be dropped at your feet.
 ## Dependencies
 This mod requires the following mods to be installed: